aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/13_structure.md

           [LAMBDA lambda.r] [WRITE] [MAXFEVAL maxfeval.i] [BESTEPS besteps.r]
           [MAXELONG maxelong.r] [MAXANG maxang.r]
 ~~~
+which implements the GVCPWDF variant of the approach.
 Using this method requires compiling critic2 with the
 [NLOPT library](/critic2/installation/#c2-nlopt).
 If NLOPT is not
 available, the VCPWDF version of COMPAREVC is used instead (see
 below).

-COMPAREVC is described in
+This version of COMPAREVC is described in
 [A. Otero-de-la-Roza, J. Appl.
 Cryst.
 57 (2024) 1401-1414](https://doi.org/10.1107/S1600576724007489).
-COMPAREVC is a method to compare two crystal structures or a crystal
+This method is used to compare: a) two crystal structures, or b) a
-structure and an X-ray powder diffraction pattern, allowing for cell
+crystal structure and an X-ray powder diffraction pattern, in both
-deformations of one of the structures in order to account for
+cases allowing for cell deformations of one of the structures
-temperature, pressure and other effects.
-The two structures being
+to account for temperature, pressure, and other effects that cause
+cell deformations.

-compared are represented by their diffraction patterns, as a list of
+The two structures being compared are represented by their diffraction
-pairs of reflection angles and intensities (theta,I).
-The first
+patterns, as a list of pairs of reflection angles and intensities
-diffraction pattern is derived from the crystal structure in
+$$(\theta,I)$$.
+The first diffraction pattern is calculated from the crystal
-`file1.s`.
-The second diffraction pattern is read from `file2.s`,
+structure in `file1.s`.
+The second diffraction pattern is derived from
+`file2.s`.
+If `file2.s` is a crystal structure, the $$(\theta,I)$$ are
+calculated in the same way as for the first structure.
+Alternatively,
-which can be a structure or a list of diffraction peaks (with
+`file2.s` can be a file containing a list of diffraction peaks
+(with extension `.peaks`), generated by fitting an experimental
+patttern using the [XRPD](#c2-xrpd) keyword.
-extension `.peaks`).
-The behavior regarding the input format is the
-same as in CRYSTAL and MOLECULE: the file format is identified using
+The behavior regarding the input format is the same as in CRYSTAL: the
-the file extension or its contents if the extension is not enough.
-If
+file format is identified using the file extension or its contents if
-a dot (".") is used instead of a file name, the current structure
+the extension is not enough.
+If a dot (".") is used instead of a file
-(previously loaded with CRYSTAL/MOLECULE) is used.
+name, the current structure (previously loaded with CRYSTAL) is used.

 COMPAREVC carries out a global search over all possible deformations
 of the lattice from crystal structure 1 within a certain range of cell